EENI Global Business School

 6. Top Namibian exports: diamonds, minerals, fish, meat, livestock

-7. Top Namibian export markets: South Africa, the UK, Angola, Spain, France, Switzerland, the U.S., and Canada
+7. Top Namibian export markets: South Africa, the UK, Angola, Spain, France, Switzerland, the United States, and Canada

 8. Top Namibian imports: food and beverages, vehicles, and machinery

-9. Top Namibian providers: South Africa, Germany, India, China, Japan, the U.S., and France
+9. Top Namibian providers: South Africa, Germany, India, China, Japan, the United States, and France

 10. Principal resources of Namibia: diamonds, cattle, uranium, fish, and marine products